 The ERP is dead.
 Long live the SFP.

 ERP systems are clunky, take forever to implement, have zero support, and offer a dubious ROI.
 A new category of software is needed to empower companies to run their financial flows with quick implementation times that automate instead of creating work.
-It needs to be devoted solely to financial management tasks such as consolidated and statutory reporting, bookkeeping, and accounting for multinational companies—areas historically reserved for the software category known as ERP, a term and category we believe has outlived its purpose.
+It needs to be devoted solely to financial management tasks such as consolidated and statutory reporting, bookkeeping, and accounting for multinational companies— historically reserved for the software category known as Enterprise Resource Planning (ERP), a term and category we believe has outlived its purpose.

 Initially designed to be all-encompassing business process suites, ERP systems were created primarily to serve the secondary sector of the economy (production), as industrial production grew rapidly from World War II until the great financial crises.